socialisewrld/.github/profile/README.md

 ## Welcome 👋

 A new open **digital platform focused solely on networking and collaboration**.
-Our mission is to create the best open source tools to **connect an expanding network** of people, experts, industry leaders and investors to help source and elevate innovations across the world, and have a real impact on the future **social and economic developmen**t a local community.
+Our mission is to create the best open source tools to **connect an expanding network** of people, experts, industry leaders and investors to help source and elevate innovations across the world, and have a real impact on the future **social and economic developmen**t of their local community.

-By encouraging **the creativity and expertise of grassroots innovators** who can meaningfully contribute to local advancements.
+By encouraging **the creativity and expertise of grassroots innovators and protagonist** who can meaningfully contribute to local advancements.
 Through dialog and collaborative action, our platform aspires to nurture **a world where** **anyone with ideas and solutions is empowered to address the world’s most pressing challenges.**

 <!--